HerryTech/Excel-from-scratch/stage_2/Data_Cleaning_Basics/README.md

 # Data Cleaning Basics

-This lesson is crucial for anyone working with data in Excel.
-Raw data from various sources (CSV imports, databases, web scraping) is rarely clean and consistent.
-This module focuses on a suite of powerful text functions designed to remove inconsistencies, standardize formats, and extract specific pieces of information, making your data ready for accurate analysis and reporting.
+This lesson focuses on a suite of powerful text functions designed to remove inconsistencies, standardize formats, and extract specific pieces of information, making your data ready for accurate analysis and reporting.

 ## Topics Covered